For Ice Cube … one respectful rejoinder: The n-word belongs to America

 ◊ ◊ ◊

 Ice Cube is due every respect as a touchstone, a voice of the culture, and one who’s spoken truth to power on so many occasions we lost count … but I have to break with him on this one.
 The n-word’s not just “our” word.
 It never was and never could be.
 It didn’t originate with us.
 It was imposed on us.
-To embrace it so totally, so absolutely is to internalize something we know to be alien to us.
+It was branded on us.
+To embrace it so totally, so absolutely as to assume possession of it is to internalize something we know to be alien to us.
 Something that represents who and what We Are Not.

 Language is an interactive experience.
 The roles of sender and receiver are always changing; the users of language are always changing; their relationship with the origins of a word are always changing.
 It’s that evolving interplay that is the interaction that’s basic to the use of any and every word in the language.